Mathew-Ritchie/MATRIT24048_FTO2410_GroupA_Mathew_Ritchie_DJS05/README.md

 The reducer.js contains the logic for the add(), subtract(), and reset() functions.

 The actions.js returns actions objects for add, subtract, and reset.
 These are used in the reducers Switch/case statement.

+# Challenges

+Still trying to completely rap my head around the concept of the store.
+But I believe it is a way to keep all data regarding the state in one central space, and having functions in other components/files able to subscribe to that store, know when there is a change in the stats, and use the state.